 Check the Statute of Limitations

-In Maryland, the law clearly states the time frame when a wrongful death claim may be filed.
-A Baltimore wrongful death or survival claim must be filed within three years from the date of the victim’s death.
-It’s important to note that in the event of wrongful death caused by medical malpractice, the statute of limitations runs from the date of death. it does not date back to the time that a misdiagnosis or medical error occurred.
-Any suits filed more than three years after a victim’s death will be likely thrown out after a hearing.
+It’s important to note that in the event of wrongful death caused by medical malpractice, the statute of limitations runs from the date of death.
+It does not date back to the time that a misdiagnosis or medical error occurred.

 Your Baltimore wrongful death lawyer will help you determine everyone who may be at fault and liable for damages in a wrongful death case.
 Consider the case of a fatal accident involving a drunk driver who was operating a commercial truck.
 In this example, the truck had faulty brakes and was traveling on a poorly lit municipal bridge.
-In a case like this, any or all of the following parties may be named in a wrongful death suit
+In a case like this, any or all of the following parties may be named in a wrongful death suit.

 - The owner of the truck or the truck driver’s employer.